Vegetative reproduction: Plantlets

 Plantlets are miniature structures that arise from meristem in leaf margins that eventually develops roots and drop from the leaves they grew on.

 An example of a plant that uses plantlets is the Bryophyllum daigremontianum (syn.
 Kalanchoe daigremontianum), which is also known as mother of thousands for its many plantlets.

 Keikis

 Keikis are additional offshoots which develop on vegetative stems or flower stalks of several orchids genera.

 Examples of plants that use keikis are the Phalaenopsis, Epidendrum, and Dendrobium genera of orchids.

 Apomixis

 Apomixis is the process of asexual reproduction through seed, in the absence of meiosis and fertilization, generating clonal progeny of maternal origin.

 Artificial means

 Vegetative propagation of particular cultivars that have desirable characteristics is very common practice.
 It is used by farmers and horticulturalists to produce better crops with desirable qualities.
 The most common methods of artificial vegetative propagation are:

 Cutting

-A cutting is a part of the plant, usually a stem or a leaf, is cut off and planted.
+A cutting is a part of the plant, usually a stem or a leaf, that is cut off and planted.
 Adventitious roots grow from cuttings and a new plant eventually develops.
 Usually those cuttings are treated with hormones before being planted to induce growth.